-Grades are based on the value you add to your peers' learning in class and on the results of your completion of six tasks.
+Grades are based on how effectively you complete the six assignments noted above and on the value you add to your peers' learning in class.
 Adding value to your peers' learning is a more meaningful way to say, "class participation."
-Adding value includes asking questions about topics in such a way that your question and the answer also help your fellow classmates.
-You can ask questions in class, or by posting them on the discussion forum on Sakai.
+Adding value includes asking questions about topics covered throughout the semester, raising related issues in class, answering the instructor's in-class questions and posting to the forums on Sakai.

-You all start out with an assumed passing score for involvement.
-It's up to you to determine if that score increases or decreases.
-Be active and involved, but remember: quality of input far outweighs quantity.
+In a nutshell, try to stay active and involved throughout the semester, but remember: quality of input far outweighs quantity.
 During class, you will want to respect your fellow students by paying more attention to the class topics and less to what is happening on social networking sites.
-Playing on Facebook does not equate to information literacy.
+Playing on Facebook or Instagram does not equate to information literacy and will not be tolerated during lectures.
+Mobile devices (other than laptops used for class, that is) should be tucked away at all times during class.